Bandwidth/service-maker/doc/STORIES.md

 5. The user begins using his new EC2 instance.

 ### `Ic` With an invalid AMI
-1. The User wants to create a new instance, provisioned with the `ami-invalid` image, which she has **not** preconfigured in her Service Maker instance.
+1. The User wants to create a new instance, provisioned with the `ami-invalid` image, which does not exist.

 2. The User posts to `/v1/instances` with the payload:
 ```